andreaspreuss/cms-4/public/content/examples/links/index.md

 # Markdown or HTML URL replacement

-Vestibulum replace &#123;url} with real server URL, follow some examples:
+Sphido replace &#123;url} with real server URL, follow some examples:

 | Code in HTML or Markdown        | Result
 |---------------------------------|----